CeliktepeMurat/ConsensysFinalProject/lendingBorrowing/README.md

 Everybody will be able to borrow money according to their lending amount.
 The proportions may be identified differently.

+## IMPROVEMENTS
+- A better user interface
+- A better moduler contract design
+- Import a stable coin into the contract instead of ether (like DAI, Tether etc.)

 ## INSTALLATION